somatechlat/somafractalmemory/README.md

 ### Installation and Running with Docker (Recommended)

 1.  **Set up your environment:**
-    Copy the example environment file.
-This contains the default ports and tokens.
+    Copy the shared template and adjust any values you need for local work.
+The template only contains development-safe credentials.
     ```bash
-    cp .env.example .env
+    cp .env.template .env
     ```

 2.  **Build and start the services:**